 Kokedama is a great addition to your home, this Japanese plant literally translates into “ball of moss.”
 Kokedama has its origins in both bonsai and kusamono planting styles.
 If you’re thinking of making your own kokedama you might be wondering if you can use potting soil with it.

 So, can you use potting soil for kokedama?
 Yes, you can use potting soil with your kokedama, but it’s not ideal.
 The best soil to use for kokedama would be keto, a Japanese type of clay but you might not be able to find it.
-Potting soil can be used instead, however it doesn’t stick together as well as keto but is still an acceptable substitute if you want to use it.
+Potting soil doesn’t stick together as well as keto but is still an acceptable substitute if you want to use it.

 Is Potting Soil Good for Kokedama?

 Typically, kokedama is made from akadama soil and keto, which are then formed into a ball.
 You should be able to find these easily enough at an online bonsai store or at a garden center.
 If you can’t find it, or you have potting soil at home, this can be used instead.